Matilda and the Spare Head: Production

 This film is the second collaboration between director Ignas Meilūnas and producer and founder of M-Films, Marija Razgutė.
 His first animated short and fiction film, Woods, also produced by M-Films, won the Best Animation award from the Lithuanian Academy of Cinema in 2015.

 The film premiered on June 15, 2019, at the Annecy International Animation Film Festival), and premiered in Lithuania on March 21, 2020.

-The film's script is based on a story titled A Little Girl with a Spare Head by Czech poet, playwright, author, and screenwriter Miloš Macourek coincidentally worked also in Czech version done with Adolf Born and Jaroslav Doubrava back in 1986.
+The film's script is based on a story titled A Little Girl with a Spare Head by Czech poet, playwright, author, and screenwriter Miloš Macourek.
+Macourek was also one of the directors of the Czech version, done with Adolf Born and Jaroslav Doubrava back in 1985.

 Filming took place in Vilnius, Lithuania in 2018.
 An exhibition at the Pamėnkalnio Gallery (Vilnius, Lithuania) from March 3, 2020, to April 3, 2020, showcases the creation process of this new stop-motion short film, including the film's sets, characters, and numerous accessories and objects related to the film, such as facial expressions, sketches, storyboards, and making-of materials.

 The film screened at over 50 international festivals between 2019 and 2021 and qualified for the pre-selection of the Academy Awards 2022.